rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 .. figure:: /images/tour_de_hackerspace/sarajevo/sarajevo_occrp_office.jpg
     :target: /images/tour_de_hackerspace/sarajevo/sarajevo_occrp_office.jpg
-    :alt: Door to Czesieks office in the OCCRP place
+    :alt: Door to Czesiek's office in the OCCRP place
     :align: center
     :width: 80%
     :figwidth: 80%

-    Door to Czesieks office in the OCCRP place
+    Door to Czesiek's office in the OCCRP place

 Since I wanted to avoid taking pictures of any sensitive material I just took a picture of the door to the office ;)